Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 Most patients return to work within 1-3 weeks after gastric sleeve surgery, depending on their job duties.

-Here is a quick outline of gastric sleeve recovery process:
+Here is a quick outline of vertical sleeve recovery process:

 - Surgery process: 60-90 minutes